 Digital access and devices may be relatively affordable for some, but for other groups suffering from poverty, they are simply not an option.
 Therefore a safety net of support has to be accessible to include everyone who wants to learn.

-Community groups in your area, or even staff within your council providing social support for people with issues such as; food poverty or heat poverty, may be dealing with the potential users who would benefit from digital access.
+Community groups in your area, or even staff within your council, providing social support for people with issues such as food poverty or heat poverty, may be dealing with the potential users who would benefit from digital access.

-Case study: Digital inclusion workshops at Croydon libraries
+Digital inclusion workshops at Croydon libraries - case study

 Try, learn, iterate

 It is important to note that there is no single correct strategy to identify users that need support.
-Digital inclusion is not nationally funded and what your borough can afford to do in this area may be heavily dependent on funding and/or other priorities.
+Digital inclusion is not nationally funded and what your area can afford to do in this area may be heavily dependent on funding and/or other priorities.
 But it can still become part of other services offered and coordinated by a relatively small number of staff.

 As digital needs are connected with other issues, some of the organisations you may liaise with are not necessarily those most obvious.
 Social situations as well as support organisations may be considered.
 Cornwall Council set up learning hubs in pubs, for example.

-Important: Once a user group is identified it is important to think about how you can offer consistent and sustainable support otherwise it will likely fail.
+nce a user group is identified it is important to think about how you can offer consistent and sustainable support otherwise it will likely fail.